-To build better futures for young children by promoting and providing quality early childhood education and services for families, early childhood professionals and the community.
+To build better futures for young children by promoting and providing excellence in early childhood care and education.

-- Our services benefit all families, especially those with limited resources
+- Our services benefit all families, but especially those with limited resources.

-- Parents need to be supported in their role as parents and as their children’s first teachers
+- Families need to be supported in their role as their children’s first teacher.

-- The most important determinant of quality early childhood education is the caregiver
+- The most important determinate of quality early childhood education is the educator.

 For 67 years, Early Childhood Alliance (ECA) has provided programs and services to meet the needs of children, families and communities in northeast Indiana.